MikeHopley/ftl-ships-guide/index.md

 In chess, there are many “standard openings” that have stood the test of time.
 These openings are preferred as they don’t have serious exploitable flaws.

 Often it’s possible to use a different move order and arrive at the same opening position later.
 This is called a *transposition*.
-Expert chess players use transpositions to gain subtle advantages, even choosing them based on knowledge of the opponents’ playstyle.
+Expert chess players use transpositions to gain subtle advantages, even choosing them based on knowledge of the opponent’s playstyle.

 Some openings are quite rigid, while others have a maze of transpositions that lead off into obscure openings, into small variations, or back to the main opening line.